Delft-iGEM/LCST/Curve extraction/README.md

 - Click points along a curve in any order; they are sorted automatically before fitting
 - Undo last point or clear all points for the active curve independently

-### Tm computation
+### LCST computation
 - LOESS smoothing with adjustable bandwidth k (3–40); larger k smooths more, smaller k follows the raw data more closely
 - First derivative dA/dT computed by central finite differences on the smoothed curve
-- Tm defined as the temperature at which |dA/dT| is maximised
+- LCST defined as the temperature at which |dA/dT| is maximised
 - Results update live as points are added or smoothing is adjusted

 ### Visualisation
 - Live chart panel showing all smoothed curves and their derivatives side by side
-- Tm vertical markers on derivative plots
+- LCST vertical markers on derivative plots
 - Data table of smoothed values for all curves

 ### Session save and reload